HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 strained-wire at excluding foxes.
 The researchers set up the two types

 the animals crossed the barrier.
-Poole and McKillop found that only
+Poole and McKillop found that

-multiple times.
+responses to deterrents.
 In the case of the netting, foxes pushed underneath it,

-pulled it down or chewed a hole in it; in the strained-wire trials, the
+pulled it down or chewed a hole in it.
+In the strained-wire trials the

 animals either pushed underneath the fence, or jumped through the upper